If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 Check whether your website is mobile responsive or not by using Google’s mobile-friendly test.

-These basic SEO tips you should consider before going to the advanced level.
+These are basic SEO tips you should consider before going to the advanced level.
 Apart from these, you need to know a few things, especially Google’s search engine updates that I’m going to mention in brief.

 This is not a guideline about Google’s search engine algorithm but something you should keep in mind.
 As Google is the largest search engine to the current date, I have focused the Google updates only.